Sayed-Imran/microservice-operator/README.md

       memory: 128Mi
 ```

 The above custom resource will create a deployment with 3 replicas and expose the same as a service.
-The deployment will use the image `sayedimran/fastapi-sample-app:v4` and will expose the service on port `7000`.
+The deployment will use the image `sayedimran/fastapi-sample-app:v4`, will create a Kubernetes Service to expose the deployment over port 7000, and will put microservice behind proxy `/api/v1/`.
 The environment variables `ENV` and `LOG_LEVEL` will be set to `dev` and `debug` respectively.
 The resources for the deployment will be limited to 100m CPU and 128Mi memory and the requests will be the same.

 ## Development